F4llDev/F4llHooks/README.md

 # F4llHooks

 F4llHooks is a Python script that allows you to send messages to Discord webhooks easily.
+AKA, Webhook spammer xd

 ## Prerequisites